 Alaska’s Climate Change Strategy

 In January 2010, the Adaptation Advisory Group released a final recommendations report.
 The final report acknowledges that climate change may have both positive and negative effects on the state.
-Climate change impacts and recommendations are provided by the following categories: Public Infrastructure, Ecosystems, Health, Economic Activities, and Overall.
+Climate change impacts and recommendations are given for the following categories: Public Infrastructure, Ecosystems, Health, Economic Activities, and Overall.

 This category includes roads and transportation, power and water utilities, and public buildings.
 Recommendations include: